Colombia

 A 2016 peace agreement put an end to almost six decades of conflict in Colombia – and opened up new possibilities for WFP to tackle hunger.
 But devastating challenges of inequality and hunger linger.

-A people left Behind
+A People Left Behind

 In 2016, a peace agreement between the Government of Colombia and the country’s main armed opposition group, the Fuerzas Armadas Revolucionarias de Colombia (FARC, Revolutionary Armed Forces of Colombia) put an end to almost six decades of conflict.
 While other armed groups still operate in the country, this agreement opened up new possibilities for us to tackle – in partnership with the Government, international cooperation agencies and other actors including the private sector – the outstanding challenges of inequality and malnutrition and to build the resilience of community’s long cut-off by armed activities.